 5 expert tips and recommendations

-- Accurate spelling and grammar creates a good first impression - Always be sure to re-read your CV and make the most of spellcheck before sending it off; even better, ask a friend to proofread it for you.
+• Accurate spelling and grammar always makes a good first impression - Always be sure to re-read your CV and make the most of spellcheck before sending it off; even better, ask a friend to proofread it for you.